Mipmipp/rick-and-morty-wiki/README.md

 - Integration with the Rick and Morty API to fetch character data.
 - User-friendly interface with intuitive navigation.
 - Caching mechanism implemented using JavaScript vanilla.
+- Rigorous Jest unit testing to ensure the application functions flawlessly and catches any potential bugs.

 ## Demo